 Norton was not part of a much smaller, more in-depth evaluation of 11 Android antivirus apps in July 2019.
 In those tests, Avast, Bitdefender, Kaspersky and McAfee all detected 99.9% of real-time malware, while Google Play Protect detected 83.2%.

-Norton Mobile Security has a solid suite of anti-theft features, and it lets you remotely lock, locate, trigger a "scream," capture photos and wipe the device.
-These are all triggered from the Norton web portal at mobilesecurity.norton.com, which has a fairly bare-bones interface.
+Norton Mobile Security had a solid suite of anti-theft features, and it let you remotely lock, locate, trigger a "scream," capture photos and wipe the device.
+These were all triggered from the Norton web portal at mobilesecurity.norton.com, which has a fairly bare-bones interface.

 The SIM-card lock was a new feature the last time I reviewed the app and it remains available.
 The feature automatically locks your device if the SIM card is removed.